 Privacy and confidentiality

-- Some hearings are open to the public, but the AAT can order that a hearing be held in private or the identity of a person be kept confidential.
+- some hearings are open to the public, but we can order that a hearing be held in private or the identity of a person be kept confidential.
 Some types of hearing, including Centrelink and child support first reviews and refugee hearings, are private

-- We are bound by the Australian Privacy Principles set out in the Privacy Act 1988.
-Further information about how we handle personal information is available on our website.
+- we are bound by the Australian Privacy Principles set out in the Privacy Act 1988.
+Read more about how we handle personal information.

 So that we can meet our commitments, you will need to: